LinuxUser255/LinkedIn_Apply/README.md

 ## A Python bot that will apply to the, "Easy Apply", jobs based on your preferences.

-- I may be adding Ollama at some point in the future.

 - This repo/codebase is a work in progress, & is intended to be an updated version of [my other linkedin bot](https://github.com/LinuxUser255/linkedin-application-bot)

 <br>